Get insider access

 Anker Soundcore Life Q30 Wireless

 The Anker Soundcore Life Q30 Wireless and the Razer Opus Wireless 2021 have different strengths.
 While both headphones are comfortable, the Razer are better-built, have more consistent audio delivery, and their default sound profile is more neutral, which some users may prefer.
 Their battery performance is better, and you can use them wired with full audio and mic compatibility.
-However, the Anker have a slightly better noise isolation performance, and their companion app has a graphic EQ and presets to help you adjust their sound to your liking.
+However, the Anker have a companion app with a graphic EQ and presets, to help you adjust their sound to your liking.
 They also support multi-device pairing, meaning you can stay connected to your PC and smartphone at the same time.

 Bose QuietComfort 35 II/QC35 II Wireless 2018